aciccarello/ciccarello.me/reviews/san-diego/index.md

 ### Old Town Historic District

 A small outdoor museum with many of San Diego's oldest buildings representing the budding frontier community.
-A street of restaurants are just down the street.
+A street of restaurants is just down the street.
 Nearby is a major transportation hub with train, light rail, bus, and airport shuttle connections.

 ### San Diego Zoo

 One of the top zoos in the world.
-A wide range of animals, more than enough for a full days visit.
+A wide range of animals, more than enough for a full day's visit.
 I'm partial to the bird aviaries.
 Pretty hilly but there are shuttles available.
-Also check out the ski lift for an aerial view.
+Also, check out the ski lift for an aerial view.
 Food options are limited but satisfactory.

 ### Coronado Bridge